jdomainapp/opasys/ReadMe.md

 ## Running multiple instances of a service in different Docker containers

-Similar to running a single instance in a Docker container (discussed in the previous section), except that step 1 requires that, for each instance, the service port is mapped to a different host port.
+Similar to running a single instance in a Docker container (discussed in the previous section), except that **step 1** requires that, for each instance, the service port is mapped to a different host port.

 The following commands create two containers running two instances of the service `address`.
 The two containers are named `address1`, `address2` and their host ports are 7071 and 7072 (respectively).

 ```
-docker run -p 7071:8082 --name address1 -it ducmle/jdare:latest bash
+docker run --add-host=inf-server:host-gateway -p 7071:8082 --name address1 -it ducmle/jdare:latest bash

-docker run -p 7072:8082 --name address2 -it ducmle/jdare:latest bash
+docker run --add-host=inf-server:host-gateway -p 7072:8082 --name address2 -it ducmle/jdare:latest bash

 ```

+### Note:
+1. If you get the `java.net.UnknownHostException: <some-host-name>` when service is connecting to the Kafka server then you need to add `<some-host-name>` to the `hosts` file of the container OS